- What Is the Difference?

 - Narrowing of the joint space seems to be linked with deterioration of the condition.

-- The presence of osteoarthritis of the hands is a predictive sign for deterioration of the knee joints.
+- The presence of osteoarthritis of the hands is a predictive sign of deterioration of the knee joints.

 - People with rapid progression seemed to have knee pain upon entry into clinical studies.